ronaldoussoren/pyobjc/docs/api/module-PyObjCTools.TestSupport.rst

       Calls :meth:`unitest.TestCase.run`, but ensures that there is a fresh autorelease pool for every test.
-This makes is less likely that two tests accidenty influence each other.
+This makes is less likely that two tests accidentally influence each other.

       There will not be a fresh autorelease pool when :envvar:`PYOBJC_NO_AUTORELEASE` is in the shell environment.